 There are few alternatives to choosing a BDD framework. and we’ll also take a look at the very popular one, JBahave.
 As implementing the idea of behaviour-driven development, JBehave allows us to write stories in plain text to be understood by all persons involved in the project.
 Through the stories, we’ll define scenarios that express the desired behaviour.
 Then, steps need to be mapped to a Java POJO.
 JBehave maps textual steps to Java methods via candidate steps.
 The scenario writer needs to provide annotated methods that match by regex patterns the textural steps.

-A scenario - this represents a real-life situations of the behavior of the application.
-A steps is a define using the classic BDD keywords: Given, When and Than.
+A scenario - this represents a real-life situation of the behaviour of the application.
+A step is a define using the classic BDD keywords: Given, When and Than.

 Working with code

 We use some application that simulates some BDD approach bu using JUnit 5 facilities and annotations, and the tests have been rewritten with this purpose in mind.
 Below is the code:

 First, in order to work with JBehave, we’ll install the plugin for IntelliJ.
 We’ll choose JBehave Support and JBehave Step Generator.

 Plugins: JBehave Support & JBehave Generator

 To add story, we should add story file into test resources folder and called it: <name_of_file>.story